What's The Best Drip Coffee Maker of 2022?

 If you prefer freshly ground coffee (and you should) you have two options: Choose a machine with a built in grinder (like one of these) or buy a separate one.
 While coffee makers with in-built grinders are generally more expensive than brewers without grinders, it might still save you money over buying a separate grinder.
 Additionally, having both machines in one will save counter space.

 But standalone coffee grinders are generally do a better job of grinding, and you can grind for other brew styles.
 Some coffee drinkers claim having a separate grinder is a must for the best flavor and the best size coffee grounds.

 If you’re a stickler for the absolute best, or you want to experiment with other brew styles: buy a separate grinder.

-The Specialty Coffee Association of America is reviews, tests and certifies coffee gear including drip coffee makers (2).
-When a body like the SCAA has given something the stamp of approval; you know you're looking at coffee makers as rated by industry professionals.
+The Specialty Coffee Association of America is reviews, tests and certifies coffee gear including drip coffee machines (2).
+When a body like the SCAA has given something the stamp of approval; you know you're looking at coffee machines as rated by industry professionals.

 Developed by coffee science experts and professional coffee tasters, this program reviews brewers designed for in-home use to determine if they meet the rigorous requirements of brewed coffee quality as determined by the SCA

 Oh, would you look at that?
 We've included a few of them on this list.
 If you want a more complate list: read our write up of the most exciting SCAA coffee makers.